What are Spider Veins?

 Spider veins, or telangiectasias (tel-AN-juh-ek-TA-ze-uhs), are often related to (and may appear in combination with) varicose veins and can derive from the same underlying causes.
 They occur in the capillaries closest to the surface of the skin, which are fed by veins called reticular veins (also known as ‘feeder veins’).

 Cause of Spider Veins

 The most common cause of spider veins is genetic predisposition.
-They occur more frequently in women (for instance, in and around a pregnancy).
+They occur more frequently in women.
 They also may be the result of a traumatic injury.
 Spider veins on the face may be related to excessive sun exposure.

 Spider Vein Treatment

 In determining a spider vein treatment, it is important to visit a comprehensive vein specialist who can assess the extent of your vein disease.
 The most common spider vein treatments are sclerotherapy and to a lesser extent, surface (non-surgical) laser treatment.
-Sclerotherapy involves the injection (directly into the spider vein) of a chemical solution that will close the offending vein, causing it to disintegrate.
-If underlying venous disease is present, other vein treatmentmethods may need to be employed.
+Sclerotherapy involves injecting a chemical solution directly into the spider vein.
+The solution closes the offending vein, causing it to disintegrate.
+If underlying venous disease is present, other vein treatment methods may need to be employed.

 Spider veins, once treated, may appear to recur with time, but often this is the result of new spider veins growing in nearby capillaries.
 If this occurs, additional spider vein treatments may be necessary.

 In sclerotherapy, a very small needle – the size of a human hair – injects a chemical solution known as a “sclerosing agent” into the vein.
 The solution causes the lining of the vein to swell, shutting it down.
 The body will eventually absorb the treated vein.
 Sclerotherapy may be used to get rid of varicose veins as well as spider veins.
 Sclerotherapy takes only a matter of minutes, although several sessions may be required to fully get rid of spider veins.